Rian-Carter/JavaScript-jQuery-codeReview/README.md

 * Javascript
 * jQuery

-## This will help a user determine which language is the best for them based on the way they answer the questions.
+## This will help a user determine which language is the best for them based on their answers to the questions.

 ## Setup/Installation Requirements